CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## RoadMap

-- In the Future, i am planning to use Kubernetes.
+- In the Future, i am planning to use Kubernetes and CI/CD Devops tools like Jenkins or Gitlab.
 - Also i am planning to use S3 objects as TTL (Time to live).
 It will be more efficient way to save some HDD space on virtual machine.